oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/04-prepare-config-data-and-app/prepare-config-data-and-app.md

 ## 1. Understand Driver Configuration File Syntax

 Driver Configuration File is a JSON file that defines the DPF workflow.
-Users may skip this section and proceed to the next task directly if they wish.
+Users may proceed to the next task directly and revisit this section later if they wish.
 The configuration is composed of the following 5 parts.

 | Section Name | Description |